 If you are on the coast during an earthquake that is strong or lasts longer than a minute, hear unusual noises from the sea or see water rising or receding from the shore, move immediately to the nearest high ground or as far inland as possible.
 If you do not have time to move to higher ground or inland, go to an upper storey of a sturdy building.
 Stay away from coastal rivers and streams, and never go to the coast to look for a tsunami.

 Tsunamis produced by local sources such as offshore earthquakes may arrive at the coast in just a few minutes.
-This is not enough time for New Zealand’s earthquake monitoring system, GeoNet, to locate the earthquake, determine if it could produce a tsunami, and notify the Ministry of Civil Defence and Emergency Management.
-It is important for the public to be aware of natural warning signs, and act quickly.
+This is not enough time for New Zealand’s earthquake monitoring system, GeoNet, to locate the earthquake, determine if it could produce a tsunami, and notify the National Emergency Management Agency.
+It is important for the public to recognise natural warning signs, and act quickly.

 Following major tsunamis in the Indian Ocean and Japan, New Zealand regional councils [and local authorities] developed tsunami zone maps and evacuation plans for population centres.
 Some areas have introduced signs showing evacuation routes, and safety zones marked by blue painted lines on streets and footpaths.